sikelos13/crypto-finder/README.md

 ```
 git clone netdata-assignment
 cd netdata-assignment
-Create on the root folder a .env file and put inside our env var for API Endpoint and our API KEY
+Create on the root folder a .env file and put inside our env var for API Endpoint.
 ```

 * **The api endpoint.
 (REACT_APP_API_ENDPOINT="https://api.coingecko.com/api/v3")**